OnionIoT/documentation/docs/device-tree-overlay/intro.md

 ## Introduction

-The OpenWRT-22.03 based firmware supports runtime loading of Device Tree Overlays.
+The OpenWRT 23.05 based firmware supports runtime loading of Device Tree Overlays. <!-- TODO: update with OPENWRT_VERSION variable -->

 This means you can dynamically add hardware support to a running firmware just by installing packages, opening the door for easier support of more use cases for the Omega2.